Tuning Advice for an End-Fed Half-Wave (EFHW) Antenna

 Feedpoint Placement:

-- Position the feedpoint at a height of 6 to 15 meters and install an RF choke at the appropriate distance to ensure proper RF balance.
+- Position the feedpoint at a height of 6 to 15 meters (higher better performance)

 For the EFHW16080 and EFHW8040: (Inverted L placement)